facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 console.log(DEFAULT_EVENT_NAME);
 ```

-Technically it is possible to access constants exported in `getConstants` directly off the NativeModule object.
+Technically it is possible to access constants exported in `getConstants` directly off the native module object.
 This will no longer be supported with TurboModules, so we encourage the community to switch to the above approach to avoid necessary migration down the line.

 > Note that currently constants are exported only at initialization time, so if you change getConstants values at runtime it won't affect the JavaScript environment.
 This will change with Turbomodules.
-With Turbomodules, `getConstants()` will become a regular NativeModule method, and each invocation will hit the native side.
+With Turbomodules, `getConstants()` will become a regular native module method, and each invocation will hit the native side.

 ### Callbacks

 Native modules also support a unique kind of argument: a callback.
 Callbacks are used to pass data from Java to Javascript for asynchronous methods.
 They can also be used to asynchronously execute JS from the native side.

-In order to create a NativeModule method with a callback, first import the `Callback` interface, and then add a new parameter to your native module method of type `Callback`.
+In order to create a native module method with a callback, first import the `Callback` interface, and then add a new parameter to your native module method of type `Callback`.
 There are a couple of nuances with callback arguments that will soon be lifted with TurboModules.
 First off, you can only have two callbacks in your function arguments- a sucessCallback and a failureCallback.
-In addition, the last argument to a NativeModule method call, if it's a function, is treated as the successCallback, and the second to last argument to a NativeModule method call, if it's a function, is treated as the failure callback.
+In addition, the last argument to a native module method call, if it's a function, is treated as the successCallback, and the second to last argument to a native module method call, if it's a function, is treated as the failure callback.

 ```java
 import com.facebook.react.bridge.Callback;